PAVAN-221/Demo/README.md

 A basic function component is written similarly to a regular JavaScript function with a couple of differences.

- 1.Component names must start with a capital letter (that is, MyComponent, instead of myComponent)<br\>
+ 1.Component names must start with a capital letter (that is, MyComponent, instead of myComponent)<br/>
  2.Components, unlike JavaScript functions, must return JSX.

 Here is the basic syntax of a React function component: